Canop/broot/website/docs/index.md

 ![replace ls](img/20191214-replace-ls.png)

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.
-Or a space, then `h` then enter and you show hidden files.
+Or a space, then `h` then enter and you see hidden files.

 # See what takes space: